 Movement innovator and MacArthur “Genius” Fellow Kyle Abraham draws from myriad sources (hip-hop culture, classical music, visual arts) to create his urgent, expressive choreography.
 Showcasing his malleable sensibility and virtuosic nine-member company A.I.M, the program includes Abraham’s intensely intimate, new solo INDY, a fleeting work of shifting personas; Drive, a hypnotizing feat of athleticism within a clublike atmosphere; and Meditation: A Silent Prayer, grounded by visual artist Carrie Mae Weems’s potent text invoking police violence against African Americans.
-The all-female state by Andrea Miller (Gallim) is a trio of arresting and evocative movement, while Strict Love, a mid-’90s favorite by Doug Varone, is set to music by the Jackson 5 and Diana Ross.
+The evening’s diverse range of works also includes the all-female state by Andrea Miller (Gallim), a trio of arresting and evocative movement, and Trish Brown’s Solo Olos, exploring the dynamic between movement and structure.

 Copresented by Northrop, University of Minnesota.

 Program length: 1 hour, 50 minutes (including intermission).